beameio/beame-sdk/README.md

 *`appExpress` - express object.
 If you don't need express in your pplication, pass <null>
 *`function(data,app){}` - callback, returned app - created http object

 # Copy-paste example of https server with express support
 ## Steps to take before you run below code:
-Register as developeri in: `https://registration.beameio.net/` on receiving confirmation e-mail, copy-paste-run a command provided in e-mail body should look like:
+Register as developeri in: `https://registration.beameio.net/`
+Upon receiving confirmation e-mail, copy-paste-run a command provided in e-mail body should look like:
-`beame creds createDeveloper --developerFqdn nc6qd6e6w0vd8hw5.v1.beameio.net --uid XXXXX-5a45-4165-a3cb-fb4060e46671` Create web page with you preferred software (like Keynote -> export HTML on Mac) Store your new web page in `public` folder in directory of your future web server. in same location install `npm install beame-sdk` create index.js and copy-paste into it code below run it with `node index.js` in console output you will see something like:
+`beame creds createDeveloper --developerFqdn nc6qd6e6w0vd8hw5.v1.beameio.net --uid XXXXX-5a45-4165-a3cb-fb4060e46671` Create web page with you preferred software (like Keynote -> export HTML on Mac)
+Store your new web page in `public` folder in directory of your future web server.
+In same location install `npm install beame-sdk`
+Create index.js and copy-paste into it code below
+Run it with `node index.js`
+In console output you will see something like:
 `{ Hostname: 'h3a6ipg1jz95x35n.v1.r.p.edge.eu-central-1b-1.v1.p.beameio.net' }`
-Go to web brower and direct it to your new secure web server by adding `https://` to the Hostname from console output That's that.
+Go to web brower and direct it to your new secure web server by adding `https://` to the Hostname from console output
+That's that.
 You have your own https server running on your local machine, available from allover the world :)
 ```
 "use strict";